HomeEntertainment Hot Air Balloon VideosMedia Phantom Productions Scrapbook Stock Footage Studio Timeline Vintage Weather

 picture of Martin and Grainger in April, 2004 (40 years later)

-picture of Ron Newdoll's business card for Accurate Sound in San AngeloThe Lead Singer, Grainger Hunt (seen in the middle of the photo above) stayed in Alpine with his family.
-Knowing Martin had a copy of the tape, he called and asked to hear it.
+The Lead Singer, Grainger Hunt (seen in the middle of the photo above) stayed in Alpine with his family.
+Knowing Martin had acopy of the tape, he called and asked to hear it.
 Just the month before, for high school graduation, Martin's parents bought him the Webcor (below) which enabled "sound with/on sound."
 Grainger asked if Martin would help him develop some new songs.
 The rest of the Summer was spent in numerous ("fun & learning") sessions and the "draft" recording of new material for the Believers, including the development of their new song "Motor Mouth."
 The Believers then went to San Angelo and recorded"Motor Mouth" at Ron Newdoll's Accurate Sound Company.
 The studio had a #1 hit with "Last Kiss" by the Cavaliers.
-Here's a picture of the AC building as it looked in 2003 and 1960s inside the studio with the Cavaliers.
+More on the Cavaliers backup

-picture of Webcor Squire and Sony 300picture of first HSC mikes
+picture of Webcor Squire and Sony 300 picture of first HSC mikes

 Click here to see great brochure on the Sony 300 See Webcor catalog listing